ndkramer/WDIO-Course/REFERENCES/Class FAQ.md

-Question I still don’t know what it is that I’m running, is this a Node application, Cucumber, Selenium, TextScript, all-of-the-above?
+# **Question I still don’t know what it is that I’m running, is this a Node application, Cucumber, Selenium, TextScript, all-of-the-above?**
-So, in summary, this code waits until there are at least 3 div.g elements on the page, then finds all div elements with class g, scrolls to the second one, waits until the third one is clickable, and then clicks on it.

-It sounds like you're running a test automation framework that could be considered "all of the above".
+We are running a test automation framework that could be considered "all of the above".
 Here's a breakdown:

 1. **Node.js**: This is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It's likely being used to run your application.